emessaritaki/gmha-ae/README.md

 # gmha-ae
-Code that runs the GMHA-AE model for prediction of brain functional connectivity from structural connectivity
+Code that runs the GMHA-AE model for prediction of brain functional connectivity from structural connectivity.
+The code was developed by Qing Cai.